ByyChase/BudgetBuddy/README.md

  # BudgetBuddy 2.0 #
 * This will be an new release with the use of a full blown GUI!
 * I am going back and forth between doing a janky way with Electron or something Python Native
-* This release should also implement analytics as well to see where you are spending your money